sphinx-doc/sphinx/doc/config.rst

    .. versionchanged:: 0.4
       The paths in :confval:`html_static_path` can now contain subdirectories.

+   .. versionchanged:: 1.0
+      The entries in :confval:`html_static_path` can now be single files.

 .. confval:: html_last_updated_fmt

    If this is not the empty string, a 'Last updated on:' timestamp is inserted